Should I Pay For Treadmill Assembly? (Yes, Here's Why)

 To assemble some treadmills require some diy experience in my opinion as they need some screwdrivers and wrench's to put together.
 You would ideally need two people and I would spend the whole day on it unless you pay for someone else to do it.
 That someone would be a professional who's done it many times before.

 A lot of the maintenance requires that you undo screws to lubricate the belt and your assembler may be able to explain this as they assemble the machine.
-If anything goes wrong immediately then it's not your fault and you can call the manufacturer and let them know.
+He will test the treadmill and make sure everything works as it should.
+If anything goes wrong immediately then it's not your fault and you or the technician can call the manufacturer and let them know.

 If there are any parts missing the professional will know straight away.
 If you were doing it yourself it may take you a while to realize, if you ever do.
-They will have all the equipment they need to carry out the assembly.
+They will have all the equipment they need to carry out the assembly, whereas you may not.
+I have my own treadmill professionally assembled every time.
 So there are the advantages but there are some disadvantages too.

 The cost must be prohibitive for some.
 It could be around $300, if you've bought the treadmill for $1,500, for example, then you're looking at a big proportion of your total cost for buying the machine in the first place.
 The cost is mainly taken up by the labor.
 Having someone spending half a day to do it is a big commitment for the company and needs to be paid for.